The Truth About "Chin Acne" In Women

 A 2012 study published in the Indian Journal of Dermatology, Venereology and Leprology found that adult female acne affects the cheeks most often, followed by the chin, and then the jaw.
 The study included women and men over the age of 25 who had acne.
 The average age of women and men in this study was 30.5 years.
 Among the 230 women included in the study, 83% reported acne on the cheeks; 71% reported acne on the chin, and 61% reported acne on the mandible (jaw area).
 As indicated from these numbers, many women reported having acne in more than one area of the face.
 Percentages for men were lower, especially for the chin and jaw.3

-The second study reiterates that the cheeks are most prone to adult female acne, followed by the chin.
+The second and third study reiterate that the cheeks are most prone to adult female acne, followed by the chin.

 A 2014 study published in the Journal of Clinical and Aesthetic Dermatology also showed that women were more likely to have acne on the cheeks than the chin.
 This study compared Caucasian and non-Caucasian women.
 Among Caucasian women, 28% were found to have acne on the chin, and 31% were found to have acne on the cheeks.
 For non-Caucasian women, only 12% had acne on the chin, while 58% had acne on the cheeks.4

-And the third study shows us that adult women almost always see acne on multiple parts of the face.
+And the fourth study shows us that adult women almost always see acne on multiple parts of the face.
 By this point, we are seeing clearly that "chin acne" is a misnomer.
-Adult women see acne on more than one part of their face and actually see it more on the cheeks than the chin.
+Adult women see acne on more than one part of their face and actually see it more on the cheeks than the chin.9

 A 2015 international study published in the Journal of the European Academy of Dermatology and Venereology also found that the cheeks, chin, and jaw were the most likely areas for acne to appear in women.
 This study included 374 women from 15 countries over the age of 25, with an average age of 32.
 The study also reported that 90% of women with acne had acne in more than one area of the face.5

-Here is an overview of all three studies:
+Here is an overview of all four studies:

 How to Treat Adult Female Acne